 As marketers, we strive to deliver slick emails with gripping copy and intelligent personalization but overcomplicating this can mean that your message is lost on the consumer entirely.
 This is particularly true on mobile devices.

-47% of emails are opened on mobile devices and conversion rates on mobile are up 64% compared to desktops, according to dotdigital’s research on our recipients.
+47% of emails are opened on mobile devices or business phone apps, and conversion rates on mobile are up 64% compared to desktops, according to dotdigital’s research on our recipients.
 If your emails aren’t optimized for mobile, you’re missing out big-time.

 Here are five super simple steps you can adopt today to start creating engaging campaigns that really convert.
 So, think big but start small: Implement today and enhance your email design straight away.